akshaybabloo/php-mysql-notes/README.md

 $__variable //<-- I don't recommend using this.
 ```

-Also I would highly recommend you to go through [http://php.net/manual/en/reserved.php](http://php.net/manual/en/reserved.php) which lists out some reserved `Keywords` that you cannot use.
+Also, I would highly recommend you to go through [http://php.net/manual/en/reserved.php](http://php.net/manual/en/reserved.php) which lists out some reserved `Keywords` that you cannot use.

 ### 3.2 Strings and String functions

 See [3_2_String_StringFunction.php](https://github.com/akshaybabloo/php-mysql-notes/blob/master/3_DataTypes/3_2_String_StringFunction.php)

-A string is a set of characters written in `""`.
+The string is a set of characters written in `""`.

 ```php
 <?php $myString = "Hello World"; // is a string ?>
 ```

+A string function is used to manipulate a string.